Bookrage001/osc/resources/docs/widgets/inputs.md

 }
 ```

+### `condition`
+- type: `string`
+- default: `''`
+- usage: when the widget receives a value, if this property return a falsy value, the `script` property won't be evaluated.
+If it's non-falsy, it will be evaluated normally.
+[Formulas](../extras/advanced-property-syntax/#formulas) are given 1 extra variable in this context:
+  - `value`: the value received by the widget

 ### `script`
 - type: `string`
 - default: `''`
-- usage: this property is evaluated each time the widgets receives a non-falsy value.
+- usage: this property is evaluated each time the widget receives a value if `condition` is non-falsy.
 [Formulas](../extras/advanced-property-syntax/#formulas) are given extras variables in this context:
   - `value`: the value received by the widget
   - `send`: `function` for sending osc messages
   - `set`: `function` for setting a widget's value